Fears of renewed US-China trade tensions send Asian stocks south

 China’s sweeping new restrictions, some of which won’t take effect until November, could deal a huge blow to East Asian economies, such as Japan, South Korea and Taiwan, which play critical roles in the global tech and artificial intelligence supply chain, as well as the auto industries.

-In early trade Monday, Hong Kong’s benchmark Hang Seng Index, dominated by some Chinese financial and tech firms, sank 2.4%.
-China’s Shanghai composite index fell 1.6%.
-South Korea’s benchmark index KOSPI lost 1.5%.
-Taiwan’s TAIEX slid 2.3%.
-Australia’s S&P/ASX 200 dropped 0.5%.
-But losses have eased in the hours after opening.
+On Monday, key Asian stock indexes closed lower.
+Hong Kong’s benchmark Hang Seng Index, dominated by Chinese financial and tech firms, closed 1.7% down.
+China’s Shanghai composite index fell 0.2%.
+South Korea’s benchmark index KOSPI lost 0.72%.
+Australia’s S&P/ASX 200 dropped 0.84%.

 Trump appeared to have been caught off guard by China’s latest “hostile” move and on Friday said he would impose an additional 100% tariff on Chinese goods starting November 1, immediately reigniting the prospect of a damaging trade war between the world’s two top economies.